* Sarksyan had big lead in polls before vote

 “I voted for the future of Armenia, for the security of Armenia, for the security of our citizens,” Sarksyan said as he cast his vote at a polling station in the capital, Yerevan.

-Sarksyan’s message has resonated with many voters in the country of 3.2 million, where more than 30 percent of the population live below the poverty line, the average monthly salary is about $300 and unemployment was 16 percent in 2012.
+Sarksyan’s promises of economic recovery resonate with voters in the country of 3.2 million, where more than 30 percent live below the poverty line.
+The average monthly wage is about $300 and unemployment was 16 percent last year.

 “Sarksyan promotes the improvement of an educated society, which is a guarantee of Armenia’s future,” said Artak Avetsyan, 31, a teacher who came to cast his ballot for the incumbent.

-Another dark horse in the race, Andrias Ghukasyan, went on hunger strike at the start of the campaign to press for Sarksyan’s candidacy to be annulled and for international observers to boycott the vote.
+Another dark horse in the race, Andrias Ghukasyan, went on hunger strike to press for Sarksyan’s candidacy to be annulled.